 TWELVE STEPS TO HAPPY INTEGRATION

 Don’t come to Scotland thinking no world is better than an English world.
-Don’t look for a Little England enclave where you can play cricket on the green, read the Times in an all-English pub decorated with Union Jacks, and talk warmly of Thatcher and the good old days.
-You’ll be seen resolutely an English Tory, determined to impose an alien ideology on Scottish life and culture, promoting the right-wing extremes you profess you wish to throw off.
+If you think England the greatest nation on the planet, that’s where you belong.
+Don’t search for a Little England enclave where you can play cricket on the green, read the Times in an all-English pub decorated with Union Jacks, and talk warmly of Thatcher.
 The Tory party in Scotland is small and anti-life, Labour a wishy-washy copy.
-Be advised you’ll be seen taking the benefit such as free prescriptions but giving nothing in return.
-Almost all Tory MSPs were rejected at the ballot box, only our cockamamie electoral system gave them a free ride.
+Tory MSPs were rejected at the ballot box, only our cockamamie electoral system gave them a free ride.
 And don’t look for a substitute Tory in UKip.
 We want none here.
-To live in a red, white and blue bubble is anti-social, mean spirited, and cynical in the extreme.

 Don’t come to Scotland looking for an idyllic, remote cottage in the Highlands to closet yourself away from the rest of us, or pretend you are English landed gentry, all tweeds and Barber outfits, and then send photographs to relatives of wonderful sunsets over a loch lying at the end of your ‘estate’.
 It might assist our tourist board, but it does nothing for Scotland’s democratic progress.
 Incidentally, loch is not pronounced ‘lock’.
 Try and get it right.
 And we have burns here not brooks, and glens not dales.

 Don’t come to Scotland hoping to mould our structures and institutions in the image of England.
 That way lies conformity and resentment.
 We’ve managed, just about, to resist invasion by stealth and still be a separate country.
 You’re here because you acknowledge we are different, England’s systems and politics pernicious and dysfunctional, at least ‘for a generation’ – if I can use that maligned phrase.
-Come here because you want to help us create a truly democratic society where people participate in the process as a right not a privilege.
-You come to Scotland by choice, by exercising free will, the very thing we in Scotland wish to harness again, and nurture as a political doctrine.
 And remember, until you vote for self-governance to be reinstated your taxes go south to be spent south.

 Don’t come to Scotland thinking you must become Scottish.
 We don’t ask that of you.
 In time your children will be, and their children too.
 Be your self, but remember you’re in another’s country.
 Treat us as you would wish to be treated.
 You will soon find many things different from your homeland, and done differently.
 Delight in the differences.